09aaronl/umi_qc/README.md

  - umi-specific utilities: umi_tools, fgbio
  - QC: fastqc, multiqc

-To build, run `sh ./docker/install-build-arg.sh`.
-Append the output to the build command, e.g., `docker build . --build-arg <...>`
+To build, run `docker build .` from within the directory containing the `Dockerfile`.